orangecoding/homebridge-influx/README.md

 }
 ```

+## Note
+The fields in `sensor_names` are optional.
+You however need to set at least 1.
+If you do not supply `temperature` for instance, no temperature sensor will be registered.

+#### Influx config
 The `influx` configuration object is passed as-is to the `influx` npm library, so you can use all the options it supports.
 See [here](https://node-influx.github.io/class/src/index.js~InfluxDB.html#instance-constructor-constructor)